oli-clive-griffin/model-diffing/README.md

 # Crosscode

-A library for trainnig crosscoders, and by extension, transcoders, SAEs, and other sparse coding models.
+A library for training crosscoders, and by extension, transcoders, SAEs, and other sparse coding models.

 ### Training Examples:
 - Training a multi-layer / multi-model crosscoder